 WHATEVER IT TAKES

-Whether it be in discovering one's spiritual tradition, connecting to reliable employment, exploring subjects of interest, overcoming emotional difficulties, or expanding personal skills and abilities, each student receives requisite individualized attention wherever they are at.
+Whether it be in discovering one's spiritual tradition, connecting to reliable employment, exploring subjects of interest, overcoming emotional difficulties, and in so doing, expanding personal skills and abilities, each student receives requisite individualized attention wherever they are at.
+While coaches demonstrate and introduce material to students, students are their own ultimate motivators and teachers.

 No matter the state of the student, through our system, we provide exactly what the student needs by way of opportunities, teaching, autonomy, counseling, therapy, or principles in order to help them discover, pursue, and become their best selves.